-- Explore the principles for conducting an inspection, process auditing and constructing an inspection report
+- Master the principles for conducting an inspection, process auditing and constructing an inspection report

 This course is suitable for you if you are responsible for training or oversight of cabin safety, either within a regulatory, or an operational environment.

 This training course will include the following topics:

 - The Regulatory Framework – UK CAA and European Cabin Safety Legislation, including the European Aviation Safety Agency (EASA) Implementing Rules and Guidance Material, relating to Cabin Crew Procedures and Training

 - Approval of Cabin Crew Training Organisations (CCTO’s)

 - Role of the Inspecting Officer, Cabin Safety

 - Cabin Safety Inspections – preparation and methodology including: AOC Application and Variation, Flight, Aircraft Survey, Pre-flight Briefings, Ramp, Operational Manuals (SEP and Training), Safety Cards, Training Sessions and Training Records

 - Audits – preparation and methodology including: End of Cycle Audits, Process Audits

 - Assessment of Cabin Crew Pre-flight Briefings, Theoretical and Practical Training Sessions and Cabin Announcements